element-hq/ems-docs/docs/Reset-User-Password.md

 # Reset User Password <!-- omit in toc -->

 This article is licensed under the standard MIT license.
-See [[Home]] for a full copy.
+See [Home](index.md) for a full copy.

 Resetting an account password will log out all sessions.
 Before doing this, make sure that
 * all sessions are connected to key backup,
 * all sessions have backed up all their keys.
-See [[Check-Status]], and
+See [Check-Status](Check-Status.md), and
 * the correct key backup passphrase available.

 <br />